How Does This Ayurvedic Food Improve Wellness?

 Dandelion is a cholagogue, clearing the liver and gall bladder while removing cholesterol from the blood.
 The delightful dandelion holds your hand in the transition from winter to spring to summer, helping to eliminate the heaviness of winter's indulgences, making you light for spring, and also keeping the coming heat of summer from accumulating.
 The so-called weed also helps to process the environmental toxins that burden our modern civilizations.

 This herbal ally's attributes don't stop there.
 Dandelion root regulates blood sugar levels in diabetics.
+Dandelion leaf is comparable to the drug furosemide.
+Unlike the drug, which causes a loss of potassium, dandelion leaf is a natural source of potassium.
 Its high potassium content makes it a strong diuretic, relieving high blood pressure and the water retention that causes spring sluggishness.
 Feeling puffed up in the April warmth?
 Try dandelion leaf tea, or dandelion leaves in your spring salad.

 Dandelion is definitely drying; it makes the mouth dry and tingle.
 It dries the eyes and makes the frontal lobe alert.
 It aids in digesting a fatty meal.
 Dandelion is a mild laxative, but should be combined with ginger or cardamom to counteract its cold quality.
 Be careful and don't be too zealous with this potent food medicine; for instance, too many raw dandelion leaves makes the stomach cold, curbing the appetite.